All Episodes

 Happy Friday, Shauna.

-It's honor to speak to you.
+It's an honor to speak to you.

-And I gotta tell you that.
+And I got to tell you that.

 Wait a minute, say that again.

-Most of New Yorkers, like Linda would say when she talks about coffee and talk radio, right?
+Most of New Yorkers, like Linda would say, when she talks about coffee and talk radio, right?

 I'm just checking.

-Yeah, that that Linda, yeah, yeah.
+Yeah, yeah.

 New York.

-Well, Linda's being awfully quiet right now.
+Linda's being awfully quiet right now.

-Okay, he's talking about New Yorkers, New York is moving moving to North Carolina, which uh to be perfectly frank with you is a mass exit, it's because we're ruled by communists, but I just hope they leave their stupid politics at home.
+New Yorkers moving to North Carolina, which to be perfectly frank with you is a mass exodus because we're ruled by communists.

-You got out of New York.
+Well, in terms of you, you got out of New York.

 You're not in New York anymore.